ZuBB/portage3/issues.md

 * Python
     + select python sqlite wrapper (apsw vs pysqlite vs..)
     + rewrite using Python (start with things that are used for all scripts)
-    + replace calls of external apps with Python API calls
+    + replace calls of external apps with Python API calls:
         - env setup
         - versions
         - portageq
-    + find calls for install/uninstall actions
+        - install/uninstall actions
 * Script class
     + keep in mind that need to have easy way to debug specified item(s)
-    + make database and logger modules injectable into Script/Worker class
+    + make logger (and database) module injectable into Script/Worker class
     + create reusable 'modules' for case(s) like this: fill 'missed' categories
 * database
     + [support overlays priority](https://www.linux.org.ru/forum/general/8364331?cid=8366484)